datacubechile/datacube-notebooks-public/README.md

 The Jupyter Hub interface is available at https://hub.stage.earth.dataobservatory.net/hub/login (login and permissions are required).

+The beginner's guide notebooks in this repository have been modified from [Digital Earth Africa](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks) and are licenced under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)

 Contact [jonathan.hodge@csiro.au](mailto:jonathan.hodge@csiro.au) for more information.

 This system is powered by CSIRO's EASI Hub and is in collaboration with the Data Observatory.